KushBlazingJudah/website/thoughts.md

 - Just stop caring.
 - Turn off the phone, change to a different channel.

+My stance on this comes from another opinion of mine, that I shouldn't care too much about things I don't have a hand in anyway.
+Sure, something may suck for me but what can I do about it if it's across the world?
+Local stuff is cool though, because you can actually do something about that.

+At the end of the day, I just want to grill for God's sake.

 ## Technology

 - **Discord**: Awful but I still use it, I actively avoid it when possible past